Austria–Hungary relations

-Neighbourly relations exist between Austria and Hungary, two member states of the European Union.
-Both countries have a long common history since the ruling dynasty of Austria, the Habsburgs, inherited the Hungarian throne in the 16th century.
-Both were part of the now-defunct Austro-Hungarian Empire from 1867 to 1918.
+Austria–Hungary relations refer to bilateral relations between Austria and Hungary.
+Historical relations between the two countries date back to the 16th century.
+Notably, both were part of the now-defunct Austria-Hungary from 1867 to 1918.
 The two countries established diplomatic relations in 1921, after their separation.

-Both countries are full members of the Council of Europe and of the European Union.
-They share a 366 km border, which can be crossed anywhere without control, because of the Schengen Agreement.
+Both countries are full members of the Council of Europe and the European Union.

 History

-Before World War II
+Before World War I

-In the last decades of the Dual Monarchy, Austria and Hungary developed side by side.
-In Hungary, by the Hungarian Nationalities Law (1868) the full equality of all citizens was reinstated along with first minority rights of Europe, though the Magyar aristocracy and bourgeoisie tried to "Magyarize" the ethnicities of the multi-national kingdom within forty years: this affected mainly the education, language and administration.
-In multi-national Austria, the Basic Law of the State (Staatsgrundgesetz) of 1867 declared all nations of Imperial Austria equal, though the German influence remained relevant.
-In the Kingdom of Hungary, voting rights were kept to the upper classes, while in Austria universal, equal and direct voting of all men was established in 1907.
+After a series of Hungarians wars and uprisings for independence against Austrian rule (chiefly Rákóczi's War of Independence of 1703–1711 and the Hungarian Revolution of 1848–1849), Austria refused Hungarian independence but compromised by granting Hungary equal status in the monarchy.
+Consequently, the Austrian Emperor, Franz Joseph I also became King of Hungary.

-Before World War I, many aristocratic Hungarian families (such as Esterházy, Batthyány and Pálffy) had their own palaces in Vienna, where their king (who was also the Emperor of Austria) resided.
-Some of them still own these premises today.
+Before World War I, a number of aristocratic Hungarian families (such as Esterházy, Batthyány and Pálffy) had their own palaces in Vienna, where their king (who was also the Emperor of Austria) resided.

 Politicians and generals of both leading nations, Austrian Germans and Magyar Hungarians, were responsible for the disastrous foreign policy of the monarchy that led towards World War I. Thence these two were treated as defeated enemies after World War I by the Allies of World War I. Both shared the experience of seeing millions of nationals having to live in other countries: the Austrians were not allowed to integrate the Germans of Bohemia and Moravia into their republic, the Hungarians had to leave the Magyars of Transylvania to Romania and those north of the Danube to Czechoslovakia (today Slovakia).

+In 1918, Hungary gained full independence when the Hungarian parliament voted for the Dissolution of Austria-Hungary and Count Mihály Károlyi revoked the 1867 compromise.